 The College of Agricultural and Environmental Sciences (CAES) yearly recognizes the contributions of graduate students to the research programs in the College.
 The E. Broadus Browne Awards are given to an M.S. and Ph.D. student for excellence in conducting and communicating research essential to the CAES mission.
 The award recognizes the many contributions of E. Broadus Browne, former Resident Director of the Georgia Agricultural Experiment Stations.
 The award is a check and expenses paid to a national meeting.
-The Graduate Coordinator with the help of the Graduate Studies Committee coordinates nominations for these awards from the Department of Plant Pathology.
+Each CAES department can nominate only one M.S. student and one Ph.D. student; the Graduate Coordinator with the help of the Graduate Studies Committee coordinates nominations for these awards from the Department of Plant Pathology.